 Let's talk about the importance of maintaining a balance between 'what' (the objectives) and 'how' (the methods) in business operations and strategy, and knowing when to call in specialized expertise to bridge the gap.

-Businesses typically face two types of problems.
-The first is the “what” problems, as in, “what should we do?”
-The second is the “how” problems, as in, “how do we do it?”
-In most companies, these questions are the domain of different members of the organization: managers get the “whats” and their staff gets the “hows”.
+Businesses typically face two fundamental types of problems.
+The first is the “what” problems - as in, “what should we do?”
+The second is the “how” problems - as in, “how do we do it?”
+In most companies, these questions are the domain of different tiers within the organization: managers tackle the “whats” and their staff grapples with the “hows”.

-When things stop getting done in a business, it is usually because there is a gap in capability to address “what” and “how” questions.
-If nobody knows what to do, you can hire a management consultant to develop a strategy (which hopefully you can implement yourself).
-If you know what needs to get done but don’t have people who know how to do it, you can engage a skilled contractor or an outsourced workforce solution provider like Creative Niche.
-But what about when you know neither what to do nor how to do it?
+When things stop getting done in a business, it is usually because there is a gap in capability to address these “what” and “how” questions.
+If nobody knows what to do, you can hire a consultant to develop a strategy.
+If you know what needs to get done but don’t have people who know how to do it, you can engage a skilled contractor or an outsourced workforce solution provider to add the needed bench strength…but what about when both the what to do and the how to do it are unclear?